behnamkvl/DE-Technical-Assignment/README.md

   1. Run content of `sql/bestsellers.sql` on your Redshift cluster.
 It'll create two schema (internal, external) and two tables (reviews, medadata) inside each of them.
 ## Description
 ### Airflow Dag
-This pipeline has a single Dag that has 7 tasks inside it.
+This pipeline has a single Dag that has 7 tasks inside itself.
 ![dags](./pics/dags.png)
 Here is a description for each kind of tasks:
 - `download_*`